0cjs/sedoc/8bit/apple2/monitor.md

 Input to the monitor is a sequence of hexadecimal addresses and commands, with multiple addresses and commands allowed on a line.
+(Note that there are no "separators"; space is a valid command and other whitespace will be read as invalid commands.)
 - Addresses are any sequence of `0-9` and `A-F`.
 Only the lowest sixteen bits of an address will be used; the higher bits are ignored.